x42bn6/sandbox/we-say-things-bulba-interview.md

 - Super had the best Storm Spirit, so he watched these replays
 - Strong heroes here were Dragon Knight, Storm Spirit, and Batrider.
 Super was the king of all three
 - They ended up owning groups
-- People playing Morphling mid which he found annoying
+- People were playing Morphling mid which he found annoying
 - Tinker was perma-banned against them.
 Apparently he played some annoying March of the Machines strategy at another tournament, and beat Na\`Vi with it, so teams started banning it against him
 - Made winners bracket, where they played IG (vs. Ferrari_430).
 It was his first time on stage.
-Ferrari_430 played Templar Assassin, against his Qwas-Wex Invoker.
+Ferrari_430 played Templar Assassin, against his Quas-Wex Invoker.
 He got massacred
 - Since he used to trash-talk back then, and his fans used to love it, the blowback of losing was brutal
 - Ferrari_430 did all sort of tricks that Western players were unaware of
 - After TI2, he got kicked.
 Demon made a meme video about him being kicked.
 The kick was super-demoralising

 ### Graduation and to TI3 (00:32:09)
-- Told his parents about the fake lab several years after this (i.e. they thought he was at the lab but was also really good at Dota)
+- Told his parents about the fake lab several years after this (i.e. they thought he was working at the lab, but was also really good at Dota)
 - Didn't want to drop out of college entirely, with nothing to show for it.
 So he went back to finish his degree, whilst playing professionally for TI3.
 - Didn't get into medical school, but got a Double Major in Biology and Political Science (Political Science was a meme degree).
 (SUNSfan points out his brother has such a degree)
 - Wanted "Double Major" because it looked cooler